crossplane/crossplane/README.md

 * Join our regular community meetings.
 * Provide feedback on our [roadmap](ROADMAP.md).

-The Crossplane community meeting takes place every other [Monday at 10:00am Pacific Time].
+The Crossplane community meeting takes place every other [Thursday at 10:00am Pacific Time].
 Anyone who wants to discuss the direction of the project, design and implementation reviews, or raise general questions with the broader community is encouraged to join.